distbit0/distbit.xyz/_posts/2024-06-08-futarchys-back-convo.md

 > ((odds that we make the true decision) /
 >  (odds that it achieves our goal conditional on making the true decision)))
 >```
+>>
+>>also shouldn't the last operation here be multiplication instead of division?
 >
 >Focusing on the case when the odds of a true decision are very low, because this is when the market is usually sensitive to price manipulation from someone buying shares of true.
 >